Learning Action Conditions from Instructional Manuals for Instruction Understanding: Related Works

 \section{Related Works}

-\mypar{Procedural Text Understanding.} Uncovering knowledge in texts that specifically features \textit{procedural structure} has drawn many attentions, including aspects of tracking entity state changes~\cite{branavan-etal-2012-learning,bosselut2017simulating, mishra2018tracking, tandon-etal-2020-dataset}, incorporating common sense or constraints~\cite{tandon2018reasoning,du2019consistent}, procedure-centric question answering (QA)~\cite{tandon2019wiqa}, and structural parsing or generations~\cite{malmaud2014cooking,zellers2021piglet}. \cite{clark2018happened} leverages VerbNet~\cite{schuler2005verbnet} with \textit{if-then} constructed rules, one of the keywords we also utilize, to determine object-state postconditions for answering state-related reading comprehension questions.
+\mypar{Procedural Text Understanding.} Uncovering knowledge in texts that specifically features \textit{procedural structure} has drawn many attentions, including aspects of tracking entity state changes~\cite{branavan-etal-2012-learning,bosselut2017simulating, mishra2018tracking, tandon-etal-2020-dataset}, incorporating common sense or constraints~\cite{tandon2018reasoning,du2019consistent}, procedure-centric question answering (QA)~\cite{tandon2019wiqa}, and structural parsing or generations~\cite{malmaud2014cooking,zellers2021piglet,Zhou2023NonSequentialGS}. \citet{clark2018happened} leverages VerbNet~\cite{schuler2005verbnet} with \textit{if-then} constructed rules, one of the keywords we also utilize, to determine object-state postconditions for answering state-related reading comprehension questions.
 In addition, some prior works also specifically formulate precondition understanding as multiple choice QA for event triggers (verbs)~\cite{kwon2020modeling} and common sense phrases~\cite{qasemi2021corequisite}.
 We hope our work on inferring action-condition dependencies, an essential knowledge especially for understanding task-procedures, from long instruction texts, can help advancing the goal of more comprehensive procedural text understanding.

-Drawing dependencies among procedure steps has been explored in~\cite{dalvi2019everything,sakaguchi2021proscript}, however, their procedures come from manually synthesized short paragraphs.
-Our work, on the other hand, aims at inferring diverse dependency knowledge directly from more complex real-world and task-solving-oriented instructional manuals, enabling the condition dependencies to go beyond inter-step and narrative order boundaries.
+Drawing dependencies among procedure steps has been explored in~\cite{dalvi2019everything,sakaguchi2021proscript,pal-etal-2021-constructing}, however, their procedures are manually synthesized short paragraphs.
+Our work, in contrast, aims at inferring diverse dependency knowledge directly from complex real-world and task-solving-oriented instructional manuals, enabling the condition dependencies to go beyond inter-step and narrative boundaries.